alexmarqs/zod-config/README.md

 ### Custom Logger

 You can provide a custom logger to be used to log messages.
 By default, it uses `console`.
-Currently we only log warnings internally.
-This interface can be extended in the future.

 ```ts
 import { z } from 'zod';